bmjaron/dsc_phase1_project/README.md

 ## Overview

 This project analyzes several movie data files in order to help Microsoft develop profitable content.
-The analysis below will demonstrate the need to invest heavily in order to make a profitable film, that Jason Blum is the film producer most likely to guarantee success, and that horror and its subsets is a lucrative genre.
+The analysis below will demonstrate the need to invest heavily in order to make a profitable film, that Jason Blum is the film producer most likely to guarantee success, and that horror and its subsets are a lucrative genre.

 ## Business Problem